Sam-Ham-UCSD/cse15l-lab-reports/LabReport1.md

 ---
 ![cd with directory](https://github.com/Sam-Ham-UCSD/cse15l-lab-reports/blob/main/cd%20command%20with%20directory%20as%20arg.png)

-The absolute path for this command prompt was `/home/samham`.
+- The absolute path for this command prompt was `/home/samham`.

+- This code changed the directory from `samham` to `lecture1`.

+- This output is not an error.

 *With a file*
 ---